Welcome to Dr Alice's Practical Tips Psychology Blog.[close]

 Are you thinking there’s no hope for you to be happy in the future and no hope for you to have a successful relationship?
 Just because you fear you’re going to end up alone and lonely doesn’t mean this is going to happen.
 People’s current emotions affect how positive vs. negative they expect their future to be.
 Your thoughts are more likely being driven by your current mood/how you’re feeling right now, rather than reality.

 That said, if you don’t want to repeat past patterns in future relationships, do some preparation for your next relationship.
-Read science-based relationships books (like the relationship books on this list) and get some individual help from a relationships psychologist to understand and overcome your past relationship patterns.
+Read science-based relationships books (like the relationship books on this list) and get some individual help from a relationships psychology PhD to understand and overcome your past relationship patterns.
 You’re likely to benefit from just a few sessions to understand your blindspots that you can’t see for yourself.

 10. Behave in ways that are consistent with your values